Rio de Janeiro/Galeão International Airport: Access

 The airport is located 20 km north of downtown Rio de Janeiro.

 There are executive (blue) and ordinary (yellow) taxis available and bookable on company booths at arrival halls of both terminals.

-TransCarioca line of the BRT integrated public transportation system links Terminals 1 and 2 with Terminal Alvorada in Barra da Tijuca with an intermediate stop at the Line 2 subway Vicente de Carvalho station, where one can access the entire subway system.
-At Alvorada one can transfer between the TransCarioca and TransOeste lines.
-The system operates 24 hours a day and tickets are sold in the BRT booths on the arrivals level.
-There are plans to connect the airport with the RioGaleão Light Rail, proposed to run between the airport and Estácio Station where it will connect to the Line 1 subway.
+The TransCarioca line of the BRT system has an all-stop service that links Terminals 1 and 2 with Madureira station in Madureira, where passengers can transfer to the Deodoro, Santa Cruz and Japeri lines of the suburban rail system, as well as with another all-stop TransCarioca service continuing to Terminal Alvorada in Barra da Tijuca and an express TransCarioca service to Terminal Recreio in Recreio dos Bandeirantes.
+Intermediate stops include Penha (where passengers can transfer to the Saracuruna line of the suburban rail and to an all-stop TransBrasil service towards Gentileza Intermodal Terminal), Vicente de Carvalho (where passengers can transfer to Line 2 of the metro) and Mercadão de Madureira (where passengers can transfer to the Belford Roxo line of the suburban rail).
+There is also a non-stop BRT service to Gentileza Intermodal Terminal with a more expensive fare, which allows for transfer to the Rio de Janeiro Light Rail and several urban and long-distance bus lines.
+The BRT system operates 24 hours a day and tickets are sold in the BRT booths on the arrivals level.

 Viação 1001 operates the urban bus line 761-D from the airport to Niterói.
 Furthermore, the same company operates an executive service to Armação dos Búzios four times a day.
 Departure is from the arrivals level of Terminal 1.

 Ordinary city busses 924 and 925 operate to the neighborhood of Ilha do Governador, and 915 to Bonsucesso.
 From both neighborhoods there are connections to the North and South Sides of the city.

-Cacá Bueno Automobile Racing Circuit

-In 2022, the Rio de Janeiro/Galeão International Airport was used for Stock Car Pro Series automobile racing.
-A circuit named after Cacá Bueno, Rio de Janeiro-born and 5 times Stock Car Brasil champion, was built within the airport partially using runways 10/28 for this purpose.
-This circuit contributed to the return of Stock Car Pro Series to Rio de Janeiro.
-It was the first race since 2012, when the race was held at Jacarepaguá.
-However, the circuit was not included into the 2023 Stock Car Pro Series calendar due to the increase of flights after the COVID-19 pandemic.